AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

 * For docker based installation [Docker](https://docker.com) need to be installed.
 * Admin access to [Keycloak](../forms-flow-idm/keycloak) server and ensure audience(camunda-rest-api) is setup in Keycloak-bpm server.
+* Ensure that the `forms-flow-redis` service is running and accessible on port `6379`.
+For more details, refer to the [forms-flow-redis README](../forms-flow-redis/README.md).

 ## Solution Setup